By Dawn Whalen

 Whalen Realty Group at F.C.
 Tucker Company

 Dawn Whalen is owner of Whalen Realty Group, at the F.C.
 Tucker Company, and has worked in residential real estate for more than 17 years.
-She’s a licensed realtor, broker, is a member of MIBOR and a Homes for Heroes preferred realtor.
+She’s a licensed realtor, broker, is a member of MIBOR, and founder of Whalen’s Heroes, which provides funding to purchase service animals for veterans.
 She can be reached at Dawn@whalenrealtygroup.com.